db47h/hwsim/README.md

 This includes a naive hardware simulator and an API to compose basic components (logic gates, muxers, etc.) into more complex ones.

 The API is designed to mimmic a basic [Hardware description language][hdl] and reduce typing overhead.
-As a result it relies heavily on closures for components implemented in Go and can feel a bit awkward in a few places (see Help Wanted below).

 > **DISCLAIMER:** This is a self-educational project.
-I am a software engineer with no electrical engineering background, so please bear with me if some of the terms used are inaccurate or just plain wrong.
+I have no electrical engineering background, so please bear with me if some of the terms used are inaccurate or just plain wrong.
 If you spot any errors, please do not hesitate to file an issue or a PR.

 ## Implementation details

-The simulator is built as an array of individual wires (think [stripboard]).
-It works like a double-buffer with a "current state" array and a "next state" array.
-At every tick of the simulation:

-- all components are updated:
-  - input states are read from the "current state" array
-  - output states are written to the "next state" array
-- the "current state" and "next state" arrays are swapped.
+The simulation is built around wires that connect components together.
+While a wire can recieve a signal by only one component, it can broadcast that signal to any number of components (fanout).

+The simulation works by taking a set of components that have side effects or that somehow "drive" the circuit (outputs, clocked data flip-flops) and updating them every half clock cycle.
+The signals are then propagated through the simulation by "pulling" them up: calling `Recv` on a `Wire` triggers an update of the component feeding that `Wire`.

+Time in the simulation is simply represented as a boolean value, true if the clock signal is high (during the call to `Circuit.Tick()`), false otherwise (during the call to `Circuit.Tock()`).
+Wires use this information to prevent recursion and provide loop detection.

+As a result:

+- most components like logic gates have no propagation delay
+- other components like Data Flip-Flops have a one clock cycle propagation delay.
+- direct wire loops are forbidden.
+Loops must go through a DFF or similar component.

+The DFF provided in the hwlib package works like a [gated D latch][gated D latch] and can be used as a building block for all sequential components.
+Its output is considered stable only during calls to `Circuit.Tick()`, i.e. when the `clk` argument of `Updater.Update(clk bool)` is true.

 ## Project Status

-This is a naive simulation: in a complex system, a lot of gates do not change state at every tick of the simulation because their inputs do not change.
-For example, a 32 bits ripple-carry is built from 32*5=160 gates and needs about 65 ticks to output the correct result.
-As the simulation advances, only the last few gates in the input->output chain change state and need to be updated.

-While this could be improved, performance is not a major goal right now since it can always be somewhat improved by using cutstom components (with logic written in Go).
+The simulation implementation is sub-optimal: a push model would allow updating only a few components at every clock cycle (those for which inputs have changed).
+This would however make the implementation much more complex as components would need to wait for all input signals to be updated before updating themselves.
+Additionally, performance is not a major goal right now since it can always be somewhat improved by using cutstom components (with logic written in Go).

 The main focus is on the API: bring it in a usable and stable state.
-Tinkering with the simulation must be fun, not a type typing or useless scaffolding chore.
+Tinkering with the simulation must be fun, not a type typing fest or a code scaffolding chore.
 Not all the features I have in mind are implemented yet.
 TODO's with high priority are listed in the issue tracker.
 Contributions welcome!

 I don't really have plans for any form of GUI yet, so please don't ask.